Facing a conservative turn, Supreme Court opens new term

+WASHINGTON (AP) — The Supreme Court began its new term Monday with a remembrance of “a dear friend and a treasured colleague,” the late Justice Ruth Bader Ginsburg.

+Chief Justice John Roberts paid tribute to Ginsburg, who died last month, as the court resumed its work via telephone because of the coronavirus pandemic.

-WASHINGTON (AP) — The Supreme Court opens a new term with Republicans on the cusp of realizing a dream 50 years in the making, a solid conservative majority that might roll back abortion rights, expand gun rights and shrink the power of government.
+The justices are beginning a new term with Republicans on the cusp of realizing a dream 50 years in the making, a solid conservative majority that might roll back abortion rights, expand gun rights and shrink the power of government.

-Eight justices are getting back to work Monday at a most unusual, politically fraught moment in American history.
-They’re still mourning the death of their colleague Justice Ruth Bader Ginsburg, the leader of the court’s liberal wing.
+It also is a most unusual, politically fraught moment in American history.
+They’re still mourning the death of Ginsburg, the leader of the court’s liberal wing.
 They’re working in the midst of a pandemic that has forced the court to drastically change the way it conducts business.
 And the presidential election is less than a month away.

+Roberts said the justices would hold a fuller memorial service for Ginsburg once they return to the courtroom.

 President Donald Trump’s nominee for Ginsburg’s seat, Judge Amy Coney Barrett, could be on the bench in time for one of the term’s biggest cases, post-Election Day arguments in the latest Republican bid to strike down the Affordable Care Act, which provides more than 20 million people with health insurance.

-Barrett’s confirmation would cement a 6-3 conservative majority and diminish Chief Justice John Roberts’ ability to moderate the court’s decisions.
+Barrett’s confirmation would cement a 6-3 conservative majority and diminish Roberts’ ability to moderate the court’s decisions.
 That’s because conservatives would have five votes even in cases where Roberts might side with the remaining three liberal justices.

 “I would guess that on the whole we’re going to see a considerable and perhaps quite rapid shift to the right,” said Orin Kerr, a law professor at the University of California, Berkeley.